We all know dark and milk chocolate is a big 'no no' but what about the less commonly discussed white chocolate? Is it poisonous or a sweet treat?

 Behavioural signs are also important and include things such as increased irritability and restlessness.
 Keeping an eye out for allergic reactions is also key.
 Symptoms include itching, hives, digestive upset, and swelling.

 In conclusion, maintaining a balanced and nutritionally complete diet for your canine companion is fundamental to their overall health and well-being.
-Paying close attention to their dietary needs and observing any signs of distress or discomfort is crucial in ensuring they lead happy, active lives.
+Paying close attention to their dietary needs and what you feed your dog as well as observing any signs of distress or discomfort is crucial in ensuring they lead happy, active lives.

 Remember, every dog is unique, and what works for one may not work for another.
 Therefore, consulting with a veterinarian or a qualified nutritionist is highly recommended for tailored dietary advice.
 Further reading on canine nutrition can provide valuable insights into meeting your dog's specific dietary requirements.